 Prior to this offering, there has not been a public market for our common stock.
-Although we expect to list our common stock on the NASDAQ Global Select Market, we cannot predict whether an active public market for our common stock will develop or be sustained after this offering.
+Although our common stock has been approved for listing on the NASDAQ Global Select Market, we cannot predict whether an active public market for our common stock will develop or be sustained after this offering.
 If an active and liquid trading market does not develop, you may have difficulty selling or may not be able to sell any of the shares of our common stock that you purchase.